 What belongings should I bring to college with me?

-Recommended: pillow, blanket, linens, towels/washcloths, soap & toiletries, clothes hangers, waste basket, clock/radio, desk lamp (Rouzer/DMC only), stereo/TV/VCR, iron, hair dryer/personal care equipment, computer, fan, small vacuum cleaner, rug, curtains (if you want).
+Recommended: pillow, blanket, linens, towels/washcloths, soap & toiletries, clothes hangers, waste basket, desk lamp, TV, iron, hair dryer/personal care equipment, computer, fan, small vacuum cleaner, rug, curtains (if you want).
 Click HERE for a more detailed list of items.

 What belongings should I leave at home?